mikes802/Marketing-Analytics-Case-Study/README.md

 All that is to say: I figure I need to eliminate repeat viewings in order to get an accurate idea of each customer's favorite actor.
 If I was analyzing my own information, I should only count "Die Hard" once.
 ```
 -- This gets you the actors each customer has seen the most after filtering out repeat viewings of movies.
+-- According to the business requirements, ties should be handled by taking the first actor listed by alphabetical order (`first_name`).

 DROP TABLE IF EXISTS customer_actors;
 CREATE TEMP TABLE customer_actors AS (